arangodb/docs-hugo/site/content/3.12/arangograph/organizations/_index.md

 automatically deleted if unused for 30 days.
 {{< /warning >}}

-Note that the following features are not included in the perpetual free tier:
+Note that the following features are not included:
 - Upload backups to cloud storage
 - Private Endpoints
 - Grafana and Prometheus integration

+{{< tip >}}
+Organizations subscribed to the paid packages can also benefit from perpetual free deployments at no additional cost.
+{{< /tip >}}

 ### On-Demand

-Add a payment payment method to gain access to ArangoGraph's full feature set.
+Add a payment method to gain access to ArangoGraph's full feature set.
 Pay monthly via a credit card for what you actually use.

 This package unlocks all ArangoGraph functionality, including: